Cardale Jones: Professional career

+Pre-draft

 At the 2016 NFL Scouting Combine, Jones suffered a hamstring injury during his second 40-yard dash attempt, ending his workout prematurely.

 Buffalo Bills

-Despite only starting 11 games in his college career, Jones was drafted in the fourth round of the 2016 NFL Draft, with the 139th overall selection, by the Buffalo Bills.
+Despite only starting 11 games in his college career, Jones was selected in the fourth round of the 2016 NFL draft, with the 139th overall selection, by the Buffalo Bills.
 On June 7, 2016, the Bills signed Jones to a rookie contract.
 In 2016, he was inactive for the first 15 games of the season as the third-string quarterback behind primary backup EJ Manuel and starter Tyrod Taylor.
 With Taylor being inactive for the final game of the season against the New York Jets, Jones was promoted to second string.
 Jones entered the game to begin the fourth quarter after Manuel was benched.
 Jones completed 6-of-11 passes for 96 yards and no touchdowns with one interception.

 Los Angeles Chargers

 On July 26, 2017, Jones was traded to the Los Angeles Chargers in exchange for a conditional draft pick.

 On September 2, 2018, Jones was waived by the Chargers and was signed to the practice squad the next day.
 Jones signed a reserve/future contract with the Chargers on January 14, 2019.

 On August 31, 2019, Jones was released by the Chargers.